towerofpower256/davidmac.pro/src/posts/2020-12-20-reading-field-picker/index.md

 ![](./image-2.png)

 Behind the scenes, the value of these fields looks like the below: a comma-separated list of period-separated fields.
-The latter part, the period-separated list of fields, works similar to dot-walking in queries and filters.
+The latter part, the period-separated list of fields, works the same as you would dot-walk in a filter on a list.

 ![](./image-3.png)